Solved case

 Murder of Dalia Lemkus

 On 10 November 2014, an attack occurred at the bus and hitch-hiking station at the entrance to the Israeli settlement of Alon Shvut.
-According to Wikipedia's account of the incident, a Palestinian man, later identified as Maher al-Hashlamun, attempted to drive his vehicle into a crowd waiting at the station.
+A Palestinian man, later identified as Maher al-Hashlamun, attempted to drive his vehicle into a crowd waiting at the station.
 When his car struck a bollard, he exited the vehicle and attacked bystanders with a knife.
 A security guard shot al-Hashlamun in the chest, and he was taken to Hadassah Medical Center in Ein Kerem for treatment.

 The attack killed Dalia Lemkus, a 26-year-old woman who lived in Tekoa.
 She was stabbed in the neck and was declared dead at the scene.
 Lemkus was the daughter of South African immigrants to Israel and had recently completed a university degree in occupational therapy.
 She was buried in Tekoa.
 She had previously been the victim of violence: in February 2006 she was stabbed while waiting at a hitchhiking station at the Gush Etzion Junction, an incident The Jewish Press described as "eerily similar" to her killing.
 Despite this earlier attack, she continued to use the official hitching posts in the area, which exist because public transit is scarce there, viewing her continued use of them as an act of defiance against terrorism.
 She was known to have said, "You think I'm going to let them beat me?"